 Gathering all the accessories before unboxing the watch has its own charm.
-Put on those accessories before you turn on the watch, I suggest.
-It’s better than sex.
+I suggest you put on those accessories before booting up the watch.

 Even though Apple Watches are highly preferred for sports, they aren’t as tough.
 A fall may break its screen or damage its internals.
 To prevent damage from events as such, you might need something to hold the damage other than just your Apple Watch.
 Cases, anyway, are the best, and possibly, the only form of protection you can get.

 Do not go on its appearance.
 This case may look like a solid metal piece, but it isn’t.

 It is, although, an ideal example of a watch case.
 Metal does not provide shock protection, but TPU does.
 Which is why the KARABEE case is fabricated from TPU, a material that is capable of absorbing physical shocks to a substantial extent.

 The design is formulated in such a way that everything; every corner, every button, fits precisely on the watch.
 Moreover, if you have a Nike version of the Apple watch; the one with the aluminum body, you will be amused considering how the case makes it look like a 24-karats gold Apple Watch.